What is a TransUnion® credit report?

 TransUnion vs. Equifax vs. Experian: What’s the difference?

-But depending on the credit bureau, your report might look slightly different.
+Depending on the credit bureau, your report might look slightly different.
 One reason?
 Not all lenders report credit information to all three bureaus.
-Some may provide information to only one bureau.
-Others may give information to multiple bureaus.
+Some may provide information only to TransUnion, for instance.
+Others may give information to all the major credit bureaus.

 That means that each bureau might be using slightly different information in its reports.
 And those differences in credit reports are one reason you might see differences in your credit scores.